“The stomping did not stop until 12:45 a.m.”

 Here’s the setup: Marylou Weiner and her two sisters sailed to the Bahamas on the Carnival Sensation last February.

 “As we settled in for the night there was constant stomping from above,” she says.
-“We inquired as to what was going on we were told that the Carnival’s Circle C Youth Activity room was the space above our cabin, E64.
-They were having a Wii competition that was scheduled until 1 a.m. and could not be changed.”
+“We inquired about the situation and were informed that the Carnival’s Circle C Youth Activity room was situated above our cabin, E64.
+They were hosting a Wii competition scheduled until 1 a.m., which they couldn’t change.”

 Seriously?
 A Wii competition that ended at 1 a.m.?